 What were the top investments of this financial product?

-Largest investments Sector % Assets Country Public administration and defence; compulsory social security 28.13% FR Public administration and defence; compulsory social security 19.92% DE significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+Largest investments Sector % Assets Country Public administration and defence; compulsory social security 17.86% FR Public administration and defence; compulsory social security 9.20% DE describes the share of investments in specific assets.